wharfkit/docs/antelope/Name.md

 }
 ```

-The `equals` operator will allow comparision between any valid `Name` type, including plain strings, other `Name` instances, and `UInt64` instances.
+The `equals` operator will allow comparison between any valid `Name` type, including plain strings, other `Name` instances, and `UInt64` instances.

 ```ts
 const accountName = Name.from('teamgreymass')